 The best jobs for people over 50 are not always just jobs.
 I am going to give you a lot to think about regarding this in the next few paragraphs.
 As people live longer, so does their need to make money.
 This is partly because they have not saved enough to live on for the rest of their lives.

 One more thing.
-Medical costs and prescription drugs really begin to eat into savings and what little money you have left after basic necessities such as food and shelter.
+Medical costs and prescription drugs really begin to eat into savings and what little money you have left after necessities such as food and shelter.
 I’m not trying to paint a bleak picture here.
 You and I both know what I am saying is true.

 However, there is good news as well.
-If you have your health or a skill you can turn that into supplemental income.
+If you have your health or a skill, you can turn that into supplemental income.
 This could be a part-time job.
 It might be starting a second career.
 You could even use the Internet and start your own online business.
 There are crazier ideas, right!

-So, with that in mind, want to know what is the best jobs for people over 50 years old?
+So, with that in mind, want to know what the best job for people is over 50 years old?
 How about a second career now that people continue to work full time into their 70s or even 80s?
 In this article, I will offer a few of the best jobs, part-time or second career, and starting a new business, you can focus on today.
 You can start by joining a community of people that would stand by you until you succeed in making money from home part-time or full-time.

-Jobs For People Over 50 Years Old
+Best Jobs For People Over 50 Years Old

-Once you hit 50 finding a job could become a little harder because of your age.
-Although employers are not supposed to discriminate against somebody based on age I don’t think it’s realistic to not say that doesn’t happen.
+Once you hit 50, finding a job could become a little harder because of your age.
+Although employers are not supposed to discriminate against somebody based on age, I don’t think it’s realistic not to say that doesn’t happen.

 It certainly depends on the type of job.
 Some jobs employers are looking for older people just because of reliability, skills, and so on.